Elispreng/Project-2/README.md

 ## Recommendations:

 From these metrics, the random forest model is the best model with the lowest error and highest R2.
-However, there is still some variance in this model.
+For interested stakeholders, more attention should be paid to age a and educating people about wealth management and increasing their financial literacy regardless of educational status.
+Another recommendation is to aim these programs at females to help move into the moiddle class sooner.
+Both  of these focused educational efforts  could help more people  attain greater finacial security earlier in life.

 ## Limitations & Next Steps